joyceycodes/JamPackd/journals/joyce_yu.md

+### Devember 1, 2022
+- Got all the spotify endpoints working using Spotipy.
+I like using Spotipy's library more than Requests-OAuthlib because the code is a lot cleaner.
+Andrew came and went over the multiple steps for OAuth and it really helped to fill in some missing pieces.
+The piece I was missing was updating the redirect_uri to be the same as our endpoint for the authorization function.
+As well as extracting the code query from the redirect_url.
+It's working on the backend, but I think it will still be a challenge to get this going on the front end.
+- Created a new router for all the spotify endpoints for better organization and imported to main.py.
+- Updated our api keys in the .env file with Tiffany.
+We ended up making all the variables in uppercase to prevent confusion.
+- Finished the front end page that gets user input to start music exploration.
+I created a react component that receives the genre from the user and fetches the recommendations from spotify via our music microservice.
+We receive the list of songs as a response and need to store that in state and send it over to a component that will display the Spotify iFrame player.
+- Worked with Tiffany to refactor the routes in App.js and Nav.js.

 ### November 30, 2022
 - Worked more on the create playlist endpoint.
 Andrew says we're really close!
 Using OAuth has been really challenging but also exciting to learn how to implement.
 - There's a lot of back and forth going on between our app, the user, and the external API: